kuatsimoto/MarioTetris/README.md

 - names in high scores

 Code works with no known bugs, however it is not the cleanest implementation.
 Feel free to play with the code or use in other projects.

+The zip file contains an executable of the game.
+Just unzip the folder and run main.exe